peter-lawrey/HugeCollections-OLD/README.md

 SharedHashMap has been renamed to ChronicleMap and moved to the new Git Hub project [ChronicleMap](https://github.com/OpenHFT/Chronicle-Map)

-All new development will be done on the ChronicleMap project, the old ShareHashMap code will remain in this project.
+All new development of SharedHashMap will be done on the ChronicleMap project, the old ShareHashMap code will remain here.
+ChronicleMap uses code from this project, but all new enhancements will be added to ChronicleMap.

 HugeCollections